 Once the inflammation has reduced and you are pain-free, rotator cuff exercises are most important.
 Exercises restore normal shoulder function, releasing tension in tight muscles and strengthening weaker ones.

-See more detail on rotator cuff exercises.
+See more details on rotator cuff exercises.